alphagov/govuk-content-publishing-guidance/app/writing-to-gov-uk-standards/help-users-prepare-change/index.md

 When you have the information from your policy teams, you need to work out whether:

 + you need to fix existing content with factual inaccuracies
-+ it’s a change to an existing policy or scheme, which means users will have to do something differently (such as apply online instead of by post)
++ it's a change to an existing policy or scheme, which means users will have to do something differently (such as apply online instead of by post)
 + a new set of users will have to do an existing thing for the first time
-+ it’s a new policy or scheme, which means users will have to do something for the first time
++ it's a new policy or scheme, which means users will have to do something for the first time
 + a policy or scheme is being removed or phased out, which means users will no longer be able to do something

 ### Work out when users need to know about the change

-When you know what’s changing, you also need to work out whether users need to know about the change before it comes into effect.
+When you know what's changing, you also need to work out whether users need to know about the change before it comes into effect.

 Users do not need guidance until they need to take action.
 In most cases, this is not until the change comes into effect.